Introduction

 Navigating International Data Privacy Laws and Their Impact on SaaS Exports

-The primary issue facing SaaS companies which target worldwide expansion involves compliance with various international data privacy regulations.
+The primary issue facing SaaS companies that target worldwide expansion involves compliance with various international data privacy regulations.
 Data privacy becomes essential for export compliance due to the different country regulations.

 The SaaS industry faces strict GDPR under EU law since it protects personal data from EU